The Liberty Bell Timeline Scavenger Hunt

 There are a bunch of Liberty Bell facts for kids that should be a part of your history lessons.
 To make it easier for them, use a fun American history activity to help tweens keep the timeline of this iconic symbol straight.
 Something like this a Liberty Bell scavenger hunt.

-With Independence Day around the corner we are focusing our American history studies on our country’s Founding Fathers and the activities that took place in Philadelphia, PA during the summer of 1776.
+Whether you’re studying American history in your homeschool or you’re looking for a unique way to celebrate Independence Day, have some fun focusing on our country’s Founding Fathers and the activities that took place in Philadelphia, PA during the summer of 1776.

 This post contains affiliate links.

 One of the iconic symbols of America’s independence is the Liberty Bell.

 The Liberty Bell had very humble beginnings.
 The colonial Assembly of Pennsylvania originally ordered it to hang in the State House.
 They would ring the bell to announce meetings and important events.